APIS Core is a library that allows you to easily build tools to manage

 ontology

-customize the functionalities
+, customize functionalities

 and views, and finally add your data.
 This section will guide you